MicrosoftDocs/PlayReady/Docs/Overview/playready-servers.md

 PlayReady Secure Delete allows service providers to receive secure acknowledgement of license deletion.
 This optional feature provides a PlayReady Secure Delete server with a means to track which licenses are available and which have been deleted on a particular client.

-For more information about PlayReady Secure Delete, see [PlayReady Secure Delete Server](playready-secure-delete-server.md).
+For more information about PlayReady Secure Delete, see [PlayReady Secure Delete](playready-secure-delete.md).

 ## Development and operation by a third party